Strangebrewer/strangeblog/server/Planning.md

 ## DONE:
+- DONE: Add navbar for all non-Main pages
 - Add functionality for allowing friends to see all posts instead of just the public ones
   - it could also be an "acl" array field on the schema:
     - "admin"